nhs-digital-gp-it-futures/BuyingCatalogueIdentity/README.md

 ### Overview of the application code
 This repository uses **.NET Core** and **Docker**.

-It contains three main endpoints
+It contains one endpoint

-- account/login/returnUrl
+- account/login?returnUrl=
-  - Returns a view.
+  - Returns a HTML view.
-- account/login/viewModel
-  - Returns a redirect, depending if the users credentials are correct.
-- api/authenticate/logout
-  - Removes a token, making sure the user cannot access authorised pages.

 The application is broken down into the following project libraries: